About The Project

 Whats the cost?

-For project members, project guest and end users- nothing.
-We don’t sell bandwidth or hosting; we don’t provide support beyond getting our users up and running on the network and we don’t have a staff overhead because our project runs on a purely volunteer handled basis.
+For project members and guest- nothing.
+We don’t sell bandwidth or hosting; we don’t provide support beyond getting our users up and running on the network and we don’t have a staff overhead because our project runs on a purely volunteer and amateur basis.

 What about reliability of your network?

-Marbled Fennec Networks is not a commercial company or a commercially sponsored project.
-MFN does directly sponsor and help with the operation of FurrIX, but neither is a commercial company.
-We have maybe two or three volunteer techs on a good day handling tickets, creating/modifying connection profiles, working on routing, keeping the firewall in check and so on.
+Neither Marbled Fennec Networks and FurrIX are not commercial entities and make no warranty of our offered services.
+Everything we deploy and operate is done so as a use-at-your-own-risk situation.
+We have maybe two or three volunteer techs on a good day handling tickets, creating/modifying connection profiles, working on routing, dealing with the firewall and keeping up with our VMs.
 If you need a service provider who has pure uptime and commercial stability in mind; you need to look elsewhere, just being very upfront about this.

-While our volunteer techs do strive for quick turn around on tickets and emails, fast connections for new members and firewall setup for homelabs; all of our volunteer staff have lives outside of the project that come first.
+While our volunteer techs do strive for quick turn around on tickets and emails, working on connections for new members and firewall setup for homelabs; all of our volunteer staff have lives outside of the project that come first.
 Again, we do this for fun.